House music: Detroit and techno

 In Detroit during the early and mid-1980s, a new kind of electronic dance music began to emerge around Juan Atkins, Derrick May and Kevin Saunderson, known as the Belleville Three.
 The artists fused eclectic, futuristic sounds into a signature Detroit dance sound that was a main influence for the later techno genre.
 Their music included strong influences from Chicago house, although the term "house" played a less important role in Detroit than in Chicago, and the term "techno" was established instead.
+In early 1983, a white-label single for Depeche Mode's single "Get the Balance Right!" found its way to Saunderson and May, who both played the single in clubs.
+Saunderson later said that the song was "the first house [music] record."
 One of their most successful hits was a vocal house track named "Big Fun" by Inner City, a group produced by Kevin Saunderson, in 1988.

 Another major and even earlier influence on the Detroit artists was electronic music in the tradition of Germany's Kraftwerk.
 Atkins had released electro music in that style with his group Cybotron as early as 1981.
 Cybotron's best known songs are "Cosmic Cars" (1982) and "Clear" (1983); a 1984 release was titled "Techno City".
 In 1988, Atkins produced the track "Techno Music", which was featured on an influential compilation that was initially planned to be named "The House Sound of Detroit", but was renamed into "Techno!
 The New Dance Sound of Detroit" after Atkins' song.

 The 1987 song "Strings of Life" by Derrick May (under the name Rhythm Is Rhythm) represented a darker, more intellectual strain of early Detroit electronic dance music.
 It is considered a classic in both the house and techno genre and shows the connection and the "boundary between house and techno."
 It made way to what was later known as "techno" in the internationally known sense of the word, referring to a harder, faster, colder, more machine-driven and minimal sound than house, as played by Detroit's Underground Resistance and Jeff Mills.